acucciniello/acucciniello.com/_posts/2017-06-15-Using-alexa--app-for-Simplier-and-Faster-Alexa-Skill-Development.md

 ## Introduction

-Have you built an Amazon Echo skill previously and wanted to gind a way to speed up development?
+Have you built an Amazon Echo skill previously and wanted to find a way to speed up development?
 I think I may have found the package for you.
 It is called [alexa-app][alexaApp].
 This package allows for us to get a functioning skill up and running much faster than we could before.

 For today's tutorial, we are going to use a simple skill I created for you to follow along with on development.
 It is called [alphabet-teacher][alphaTeach].
 To improve your learning of how it all works I suggest that you retype all the code in order to help your mind make the connections necessary.